uilibrary/octavia-bootstrap5-doc/src/guide/gulpConfig.md

 # Gulp Config

-Arctic Admin provides you build tools to streamline your production build and compilation process.
+Octavia Admin provides you build tools to streamline your production build and compilation process.
 We have configured code compilation, asset management, source and distribution path in `gulp.config.js`.
 You can edit the configuraion as your requirements.

 ## gulp commands